Aravkataria/Arch-Ai-Tex/README.md

 - **Circuit:**
   The Real-Time Sensor Dashboard uses different sensors to identify distance and other parameters.
-  We used components like Arduino Mega 2560, ESP32, HC-SR501 PIR sensor, and HC-SR04 Ultrasonic sensor, with the ESP32 transmitting data via Wi-Fi.
+  We used components like Arduino Mega 2560, ESP32, HC-SR04 Ultrasonic sensor, HC-SR501 PIR sensor, and an IR sensor, with the ESP32 transmitting data via Wi-Fi.
   Data is processed through the Arduino Mega 2560 and then transferred wirelessly by the ESP32.

 ### Training Details